-This note sets out the amounts set aside from the General Fund and HRA balances in earmarked reserves to provide financing for future expenditure plans and the amounts posted back from earmarked reserves to meet General Fund and HRA expenditure in 2010/11.
-A brief description of the purpose of each reserve is provided as follows:
+This note sets out the amounts set aside from the General Fund and HRA balances in earmarked reserves to provide financing for future expenditure plans and the amounts posted back from earmarked reserves to meet General Fund and HRA expenditure in 2011/12.
+A review of all earmarked reserves was carried out during 2011/12 and as a consequence of this a number of reserves were closed and transferred to general balances or converted to trading accounts.
+A brief description of the purpose of each remaining reserve is provided as follows: